 “The Atlantic meridional overturning circulation has declined in strength by 15% since the mid-20th century to a new record low.”

 Why is it a problem for braided river birds?

 - Any change in the way currents flow around New Zealand, particularly a slowdown of the AMOC, will change the oceanic ecology, resulting in less food supply for those bird species that depend in part on oceanic ecosystems

 - Marine heat waves, which occur as a result of increasing temperatures lead to phenological changes.
 Sessile species such as kelp forests already are dying, taking with them the biodiversity that they support.
 Tropical and invasive species already are replacing them (2019 summary article.
 Links to research papers are at the bottom of this page).

 - Altered weather patterns: see here for the impacts.

 - Higher sea temperatures (thermosteric changes) causes water to expand in volume, increasing sea levels.
 This is occurring globally as part of a suite of changes due to rising temperatures.
 The effects can be amplified regionally and locally due to changing oceanic currents delivering warmer than usual water to an area.
 It can also be amplified or dampened due to El Nina/La Nina and IPO.
 See here for the effect of rising sea levels.

 Sea surface temperatures November 2017: both graphics from @BenNollWeather (NIWA)

-- Ice melt from Greenland and Northern Hemisphere directly contribute to the way in which AMOC functions, and in turn the way global weather behaves.
+- Ice melt from Greenland and the Northern Hemisphere cryosphere directly contributes to the way in which AMOC functions, and in turn the way global weather behaves.
 Rapid reduction of greenhouse gasses (GHG) is required to reduce the speed of this melt.

 Seabird population trends 1950-2010